-For each Series of Certificates, Freddie Mac will enter into a purchase agreement with one or more underwriters (each, an "Underwriter"), who will offer the Classes of that Series as described in the related Supplement.
+For each Series of Certificates, Freddie Mac will enter into a purchase agreement with one or more underwriters, who will offer the Classes of that Series as described in the related Supplement.
 Underwriters and their affiliates may engage in other transactions with and perform services for Freddie Mac in the ordinary course of business.
-Freddie Mac, the Underwriters or other parties may receive compensation, trading gain or other benefits in connection with such transactions.
-We typically receive a fee from the Underwriter for each offering.
+Freddie Mac, the underwriters or other parties may receive compensation, trading gain or other benefits in connection with such transactions.
+We typically receive a fee from the underwriter for each offering.